Loft insulation costs and savings

-The (EPC) you get when you buy a home shows an overall energy-efficiency rating for your home.
-This ranges from A (the most energy efficient) to G (the worst).
-It also gives advice on how to cut carbon emissions and fuel bills by making home improvements.
+The (EPC) you get when you buy a home shows its overall energy-efficiency rating.
+This ranges from A (the most energy-efficient) to G (the least).
+It also gives advice on how to cut your carbon emissions and fuel bills.

-Fitting insulation is an effective way of raising your home’s energy-efficiency rating.
-If your home isn’t insulated, the EPC will recommend the type and level of insulation required for maximum efficiency.
+Insulation is a good way of improving your home’s EPC.
+If your home isn’t insulated, the EPC will recommend the type and amount of insulation required for maximum efficiency.